-I receive a phone call from a customer in Worthing.
+I receive a phone call from a customer looking for a Locksmith in Worthing.
 On the way back home from work he has had his bag stolen with his house keys inside.
 I advise him that it would be best to change all the locks as he also informed me that in the bag is information with his address on.

 I arrive at the property at 6pm.
 The locks that need changing are on the front door, back door and garage door.
 All goes very smoothly and I’m able to finish the job in less than an hour.